The Sky Is Not the Limit: SpaceX Innovations Disrupting Galactic Travel

 The first car in space – oh, and the most powerful operational rocket

 So maybe Musk flying a Tesla into space was a bit gimmicky, but the technology that took it up there made a significant breakthrough.
 SpaceX’s spacecraft, The Falcon Heavy, became the world’s most powerful operational rocket.
 It reused three Falcon 9 rocket engines with the capacity to carry 27,500 kilograms of weight each and held Musk’s personal cherry-red Tesla Roadster and mannequin “Starman” in the payload.
 The Falcon 9 engines can propel 63 tons into outer orbit combined.

-Musk’s goal for the Tesla was to make it into Mars’ orbit.
+Musk’s goal for Tesla was to make it into Mars’ orbit.
 In 2017, he tweeted: “Payload will be my midnight cherry Tesla Roadster playing Space Oddity.
-Destination is Mars orbit.
+The destination is Mars orbit.
 Will be in deep space for a billion years or so if it doesn’t blow up on ascent.”

-You can watch the initial, mesmerizing livestream of Starman in his Tesla drifting through space here.
+You can watch the initial, mesmerizing live stream of Starman in his Tesla drifting through space here.

 Ready to skyrocket your startup?
 Connect with funding partners on Floww.